Know the Steps to Complain About GST Payment Issues

 - When a taxpayer files a complaint after logging into his/her GST account, some of the details are auto-populated.

-: Navigate to ‘Services’ ‘Payments’ ‘Grievance against Payment (GST PMT-07)
+Step 1: Log in to the GST portal.
+Step 2: Navigate to ‘Services’ ‘Payments’ ‘Grievance against Payment (GST PMT-07)

-: In the ‘Grievance against Payment (GST PMT-07)’ page, under ‘Submit Grievance’ check/add the following details,
+Step 3: In the ‘Grievance against Payment (GST PMT-07)’ page, under ‘Submit Grievance’ check/add the following details,

 - State, GSTIN/Other ID, Name and Address of Business, Email Address, and Mobile Number of the taxpayer are auto-populated.